-As Season 15 of Supernatural comes to an end (the series finale airs on Thursday, November 19, at 9pm ET), the adventures of the Winchester brothers will have lasted 327 episodes.
+With Season 15 of Supernatural bringing the series to an end, the adventures of the Winchester brothers ran 327 episodes.
 That’s an incredible run by any stretch, but it makes catching up, or doing a rewatch, a tad difficult.
 Do you start from the very beginning?
 Maybe just all the season finales?
 So many episodes, so little time.

-In order to make digesting the tale of Sam (Jared Padalecki) and Dean (Jensen Ackles) easier, we’ve put together a compilation of the best episode of every season so far (since Season 15 hasn’t finished quite yet, we’re holding off there for now).
-Obviously, this is a small sample size of a broad canon, so your mileage may vary, but if you want the bullet points of our favourite wayward sons, these are the highlights to keep in mind.
+In order to make digesting the tale of Sam (Jared Padalecki) and Dean (Jensen Ackles) easier, we’ve put together a compilation of some of the best episodes of every season.
+Obviously, this is a small sample size of a broad canon, so your mileage may vary, but if you want the bullet point memorable moments from our favourite wayward sons, these are some of the highlights to keep in mind.

 [widget path=”global/article/imagegallery” parameters=”albumSlug=the-best-supernatural-episodes-from-each-season&captions=true”]